anharrington/handsonpython/rstP/io.rst

 Write a version of the quotient problem in :ref:`QuotientProblem`, :file:`quotientformat.py`, that uses the string format method to construct the same final string as before.
-Again be sure to give a full sentence stating both the integer quotient and the remainder.
+Again be sure to give a full sentence including the initial numbers and both the integer quotient and the remainder.